entrecode/ec.datamanager.js/readme.md

     - `to`: Range filter: value is the value to have as upper end (≤)
     - `any`: Multiple-exact-match filter.
 Value is an Array containing allowed values (OR)
     - `all`: Multiple-exact-match filter.
 Value is an Array containing required values (AND)
+- `cacheType` - selected cachedType (default: `default`)
+	- `default` - refreshes data when stale, cached otherwise
+	- `refresh` - refreshes data every time
+	- `stale` - resolves promise directly with stale data. add `refreshedData` (`Promise`) to result which can be used to refresh the data asyncronously.
+This only works on `entryList`.

 Example: